-Humans are like trees.
-This idea might seem strange to us until we see how the Hebrew Bible connects them with the same key words, images, and scenes.
+The idea that humans are like trees might seem strange to us until we see how the Hebrew Bible connects them with the same key words, images, and scenes.
 Humans and trees are found together at most of the hinge points in the biblical story.
 Listen in as Tim and Jon discuss these parallels in the Bible.

 "Trees have a significant, animated role in the biblical story.
 As we’re going to see in Genesis 1, they are not passive objects.
 At the key hinge points in the biblical story, there’s usually a tree somewhere in the mix playing an active role."